rickhull/conway_deathmatch/README.md

 Implementation
 ===

-Just one file, aside from shape loading.
-[Have a look-see](https://github.com/rickhull/conway_deathmatch/blob/master/lib/conway_deathmatch/board_state.rb)
+Just one file, aside from shape loading: [Have a look-see](https://github.com/rickhull/conway_deathmatch/blob/master/lib/conway_deathmatch/board_state.rb)

-This implementation focuses on simplicity and ease of understanding.
+This implementation emphasizes simplicity and ease of understanding.
 Currently there are no performance optimizations.
 I would like to use this project to demonstrate the process of optimization, ideally adding optimization on an optional, parallel, or otherwise non-permanent basis -- i.e. maintain the